The Broken Tea Cup

 Things To Think About

-1. Why should or shouldn’t valuable museum items be sold to help needy people?
+1. Should valuable museum items be sold to help needy people?
+Explain your answer.

-2. Why should or shouldn’t homeless people be allowed to sleep in libraries?
+2. Should homeless people be allowed to sleep in libraries?
+Explain your answer.

 14